-These Sourdough Discard Blueberry Scones are light and flaky with crispy crumbly edges, juicy blueberries, and fresh thyme.
+These Sourdough Blueberry Scones are light and flaky with crispy crumbly edges, juicy blueberries, and fresh thyme.

 They make a delicious breakfast treat or pair beautifully with your favorite tea.

-My herb garden is exploding so I am experimenting with pairing fresh herbs with different fruits.
 One of my favorite pairings is thyme and blueberries.
 Thyme helps to make these scones unique.
 Thyme also pairs well with cherries, citrus, peaches, figs, honeydew, and cranberries.

 - You can use any type of sourdough discard; freshly fed or runny acidic hungry discard.

-For the flakiest scones, make sure the butter and heavy cream are chilled.
+Butter and Heavy Cream: Make sure the butter and heavy cream are chilled.
 Keeping the scone dough as cold as possible prevents over-spreading and preserves the scone's flakiness.

-The addition of an egg yolk is nontraditional.
+Egg Yolk: The addition of an egg yolk is nontraditional.
 But I think it adds richness and creates a lighter less dense scone.
 The additional fat will also help stop the scones from drying out.

 Blueberries: Fresh or frozen blueberries can be used interchangeably in this recipe.
 If using frozen blueberries, do not thaw them before adding them to the scone dough.